misaellopes01/misaellopes01/README.md

 ## 👨‍💻 About Me

-Passionate about technology, problem-solving, and strategic planning, I am a Full-Stack Software Developer and Computer Science Management Engineer with over 4 years of experience.
+Passionate about technology, problem-solving, and create solutions through technology, I am a Full-Stack Software Developer and Computer Science Management Engineer with over 4 years of experience.

 ## 🛠 Skills & Tools